icy/google-group-crawler/README.md

 But there may be scenerio where someone is intrested in downloading only the messages from most discussed topics in the group.

-In such cases this actual google-group-crawler do not provide a solution,so some modifications were needed to do this.
+In such cases this  google-group-crawler may not give exact results, so some modifications were needed to do this.

 ##Modification